james-minor/lobby-locator/README.md

 ## Description

-A Python-based Discord bot to search for players who own specific games, using the Steam Web API.
+A NodeJS Discord bot to search for players who own specific games, using the Steam Web API.

 ## Features